moiz-imran/perf-lens/README.md

 - **JavaScript Performance**: Identifies inefficient algorithms and unnecessary work
 - **Asset Optimization**: Suggests improvements for images, fonts, and other assets

+### Framework Support
-The tool supports all major frontend frameworks and libraries:
+The tool provides specialized analysis for all major frontend frameworks and libraries:
 - React and Next.js
 - Vue and Nuxt
 - Svelte and SvelteKit